Wednesday, July 12, 2017

 Martin Perry plays Hugo Weisgall and Paul Hindemith

-The Ludus Tonalis a major work for piano, as well as being a critical part of Hindemith's catalog.
-Not so familiar is the piano sonata of Hugo Weisgall.
+The Ludus Tonalis a major work for piano, as well as being an important part of Hindemith's catalog.

 Martin Perry plays with a sure confident tone.
-His use of legato is especially effective in Weisgall's sonata, effectively bringing out the structure of the work.
+His use of legato is especially effective in Weisgall's Sonata.
+It effectively brings out the structure of the work.
 His playing of Hindemith is also first-rate.
 Each line of counterpoint is clearly delineated, making it easy to follow.

 Martin Perry: Weisgall/Hindemith